-You can add striking style to your kitchen by adding a decorative door panel insert.
+You can add striking style to your kitchen by adding decorative door inserts.
 As glass is always a nice option, you might also like to consider using other alternatives to add personality to you kitchen!
 Here are some ideas and photos of the unique, creative, and exotic kitchen cabinet door inserts we have used on client projects at Kitchen Designs by Ken Kelly.

 Cabinetry that incorporates wire inserts has a certain nostalgic feel and is a decorative way to spice up your kitchen!
 Chicken wire, dove wire, or wire inserts will add a classic old world charm to any style room.
 Here are a few jobs we did with wire inserts.
 In this Roslyn, Long Island kitchen, we chose wire inserts with Wood-Mode cabinetry.
 (See this kitchen here on our YouTube channel.)